-The GK backbone works to create paths out of poverty within its own communities and areas or communities.
+The GK backbone works to create paths out of poverty within its own communities and programs.

+GK's Enabler Strategy

+towards Vision 2024

 Gawad Kalinga is the driver of VISION 2024.

-Partners, working with GK to help end poverty, utilizing their own network and resources to impact in their own
+Partners, working with GK to help end poverty, utilizing their own network and resources to impact in their own areas or communities.